GA-Dallas/The_FERN_Stack/README.md

 We'll use our `<Dashboard />` component to render our list of todos.

-So let's pass our todos state array to our `<Dashboard />` component as a prop.
+let's pass our todos state array to our `<Dashboard />` component as a prop.

 Here's the code: